AfterEarthLTD/Solder-Reflow-Plate/Board Versions/README.md

 $$ R = \frac{\rho \times length}{width \times thickness} $$

-where $ \rho $ is the resistivity of the material in $ \Omega $m and length, width and thickness are all distances measured in *metres*.
-For 1 oz copper, the theoretical thickness of the copper foil on a PCB would be about $ 35 \times 10^-6 m $ thick (ie. 0.0000035m thick).
-For annealed copper, rho is about $ 1.72 \times 10^-8 \Omega m $.
+where $\rho$ is the resistivity of the material in $\Omega$m and length, width and thickness are all distances measured in *metres*.
+For 1 oz copper, the theoretical thickness of the copper foil on a PCB would be about $35 \times 10^-6 m$ thick (ie. 0.0000035m thick).
+For annealed copper, rho is about $1.72 \times 10^-8 \Omega m$.
 So for a copper trace 1.5mm wide, 70mm long in 1 oz copper, we would have

 $$ R = \frac{1.72 \times 10^-8 \times 0.07}{0.0015 \times 0.000035} = 0.02293 \Omega $$